MrDemonid/Bolder-Dash-PK8000/README.md

 The game was adapted for the PK8000 by Andrey Hlus.
 All levels for the game are provided by Alex Kotorov.

 Programming language: PL/M-80.
-The build requires the PL/M-80 compiler version 5.1 and the LINK version 4.0.
+The build requires the PL/M-80 Tools: https://github.com/MrDemonid/PL-M-80-Tools